Going Through the Criminal Justice Process in Ohio? Our Attorneys Can Help.

 In the unlikely event that the judge concludes there is no probable cause to believe you committed the crime, you will be released.

-There are several motions—or requests to the court—that your lawyer and the prosecutor can make before the trial starts.
+There are several pre-trial motions—or requests to the court—that your lawyer and the prosecutor can make before the trial starts.
 One of the most common is a motion to suppress, which means excluding some of the prosecution’s evidence from the case.
 When the prosecutor’s most important evidence is excluded, he or she may not be able to prove the charges.
 In this case, your lawyer can file a motion requesting the court to dismiss the charges against you.

 To succeed, the motion to suppress must convince the judge that the prosecutor’s evidence was obtained in violation of your constitutional rights.
-For example:

 While accepting a plea bargain means accepting the long-term effects of a criminal conviction, it has its benefits:

 The criminal trial is your opportunity to prove your innocence.
 Your lawyer’s primary goal will be to demonstrate that the prosecution has not proved his or her case beyond a reasonable doubt.
-This may be accomplished by reinterpreting the prosecution’s evidence, discrediting witnesses, and offering additional evidence that points to your guilt.
+This may be accomplished by reinterpreting the prosecution’s evidence, discrediting witnesses, and offering additional evidence that points to your innocence.
 If your trial is decided by a jury, your lawyer can also appeal to the jurors’ emotions in the hopes of obtaining a verdict of not guilty.

 Although every criminal trial is different, in general, it follows the same steps: